-Barry Bogin is a professor of biological anthropology in the School of Sport, Exercise & Health Sciences, Loughborough University, UK.
+Barry Bogin is a Professor Emeritus of Biological Anthropology of the School of Sport, Exercise & Health Sciences, Loughborough University, UK and William E Stirton Professor Emeritus of Anthropology of the University of Michigan-Dearborn.
 He received his Ph.D. in anthropology from Temple University in 1977.
 Bogin has expertise in human physical growth and development, nutritional ecology, evolutionary biology, Maya people, and human adaptation.
-The focus of his research is to explain how social, economic, and political forces influence human physical development.
-He has authored more than 130 books, articles, book chapters, and popular essays.
-These include the books Patterns of Human Growth, 2nd edition, Human Variability and Plasticity, Human Biology: An Evolutionary and Biocultural Approach, and The Growth of Humanity.
+The focus of his research is to explain how Social-Economic-Political-Emotional (SEPE) forces influence human physical development.
+He has authored more than 240 books, articles, book chapters, and popular essays.
+These include the books Patterns of Human Growth, 3rd edition (Cambridge University Press, 2021), Human Variability and Plasticity (Cambridge University Press, 1995), Human Biology: An Evolutionary and Biocultural Approach, 2nd Edition (Wiley-Blackwell, 2012), and The Growth of Humanity (Wiley-Liss, 2001).